Skip to main content

 What Are Threads?

 Threads let you have multi-turn conversations with Tako, similar to how you’d chat with an AI assistant.
 Instead of one-off queries, you can ask follow-up questions, refine your requests, and build context over multiple messages.
-The thread interface is similar to OpenAI’s Assistants API: you create a thread with one call, then attach messages to it separately.
-This gives you full control over the conversation flow.
+The thread interface is similar to OpenAI’s Assistants API: you must first create a thread with one API call, then attach messages to it with separate calls.
+This two-step process gives you full control over the conversation flow.

 How Threads Work

 1. Create a Thread: Start a new conversation thread.
-You can optionally include the first message when creating the thread, or add messages separately.
-You can also initialize threads with context like an in-focus card (for follow-up questions) or file sources (for data analysis).
+Thread creation and message sending are separate operations—you cannot include a message when creating a thread.
+You can initialize threads with context like an in-focus card (for follow-up questions) or file sources (for data analysis), but you’ll need to add your first message in a separate API call.
 2. Add Messages: Send user messages to the thread.
 Tako processes each message and responds with assistant messages that can include text, visualizations, data queries, and more.
 3. Retrieve Messages: Get the full conversation history, including all user messages and Tako’s responses with rich content blocks.

 curl -X POST https://tako.com/api/v1/threads/thread_abc123/messages \